-I must make a confession: Chicken Marsala is one of my favorite dishes to make.
-Olive Garden Chicken Marsala is a true Italian classic, and the Olive Garden Chicken Marsala is likely to be famous around your house.
+Olive Garden Chicken Marsala is a true Italian classic and is likely to be a favorite at your house.

 This delicious dish is made with wine, mushrooms, and chicken breasts.
 This creates a savory sauce that you won’t want to miss.
-I like to serve this with polenta, mashed potatoes, or even pasta.
+Serve it with polenta, mashed potatoes, or even pasta.

 Table of Contents